hotio/bazarr/README.md

     hotio/bazarr
 ```

 The [highlighted](https://hotio.dev/containers/bazarr) variables are all optional, the values you see are the defaults.
+In most cases you'll need to add an additional volume (`-v`) or more, depending on your own personal preference, to get access to additional files.

 ## Tags